Doggie Dash Portland

 Safety

-Oregon Humane Society's first priority is the safety and health of all participants—both pets and people.
+Oregon Humane’s first priority is the safety and health of all participants—both pets and people.
 The following safety measures are in place for the event:

 • Portland Police Officers are present at the event.
 Their main focus is ensuring traffic safety along the Doggie Dash routes, but they can assist elsewhere if needed.
 The team that helps at this event has been a wonderful group of animal lovers that has always handled situations at our events with kindness and grace.

-• OHS staff walk the routes prior to the event to make sure they are clean and safe for all paws.
+• Oregon Humane staff walk the routes prior to the event to make sure they are clean and safe for all paws.
 We kindly request that campers move out of the path of participants.
 We have done this for several years, and campers have always been very accommodating about moving.

 • Volunteers and staff are stationed along the course and will be available to help.
 Course leaders have event radios to communicate with the onsite EMT and/or First Aid booth in case of emergency.